Nakibaman/C-Codes/README.md

 # C-Codes

-The codes provided here are used only for learning purposes for Structured Programmming Course for B.Sc Degree for Deploma Students by
+The codes provided here are used only for learning purposes for Structured Programmming Course of B.Sc Degree Deploma Students by
 Varendra University, Rajshahi.

 The course is conducted by